julelang/manual/src/introduction/operators.md

 | `>=` | Greater than or equal to |
 | `<=` | Less than or equal to |

 For `==` and `!=` operators, the slices, maps, anonymous functions, and some binded types are not supported.
 If a structure uses one of these types, it will be unsupported also.
-In this case, to make a comparable relevant structure, use operator overloading and overload the comparison operators.

 For binded types, all binded structures accepted as non-comparable.
 Other type aliases like binded as `int` or something like that, accepted as comparable.